Main Street, U.S.A.: Disneyland

 Inspired by Walt Disney's hometown of Marceline, Missouri (as in the film Lady and the Tramp), Main Street, USA is designed to resemble the center of an idealized turn-of-the-20th-century (c.
 1910) American town.
 According to Harper Goff, who worked on Main Street, USA with Disney, he showed Disney some photos of his childhood home of Fort Collins, Colorado.
 Disney liked the look, and so many of the features of the town were incorporated into Main Street, USA.
 Another significant source of inspiration for the Main Street, USA concept came from the Henry Ford Museum & Greenfield Village, which Walt Disney visited twice in the 1940s.

 Disney said, "For those of us who remember the carefree time it recreates, Main Street will bring back happy memories.
 For younger visitors, it is an adventure in turning back the calendar to the days of their grandfather's youth."

-Above the firehouse in Town Square at Disneyland is Disney's personal apartment, fully furnished but off-limits to the public.
+Above the firehouse in Town Square at Disneyland is Disney's personal apartment, fully furnished but off-limits to the public except for certain guided tours.
 Disney resided there so that he could quickly travel to and from The Walt Disney Company.
+The apartment consists of Victorian era-decor, a functional kitchenette, a main sitting area that contains pull out couches and rocking chairs, a closet, and a private patio connected to the rooftop of the building next door.
 A lamp is kept burning in the front window as a tribute to his memory, except at Christmas where a small tannenbaum replaces the lamp.
 It is largely decorated for both Halloween and Christmas.

 There is a 60 ft Christmas tree during Christmas, and there is a 16 ft Mickey Mouse jack-o-lantern on Halloween, with additional pumpkin ears.
 In the circular hub in front of the Sleeping Beauty Castle, the bronze "Partners" statue of Walt Disney and Mickey Mouse is surrounded by smaller bronzes of familiar Disney characters, such as Donald Duck and the White Rabbit from Alice in Wonderland.

 The Main Street Opera House in Town Square is the oldest building in Disneyland.
 It formerly served as the park's lumber mill between 1955 and 1961.
 The cannons that are displayed in the center of the square were used by the French army during the 1800s, although they were never fired in battle.
 The gas lamps that line the street originally came from St. Louis and were bought for $.03 a pound.

 Partners, sculpted by Blaine Gibson, was added in 1993.
 During the Halloween season, pumpkin busts for each themed land in the park, except Main Street, are seen around "Partners."
 It is listed as a real street in the Orange County Thomas Guide.

 For Disneyland's 50th anniversary, on July 17, 2005, a first-story window on each Main Street was unveiled with a dedication to all the cast members (employees) who had worked for Disney throughout the years.
 The streets are paved with resilient asphalt, a type of asphalt containing rubber, to prevent aching of feet.